 Building News & Highlights

-Building permits are required for home improvement projects because your home or business is an investment.
+Building permits are required because your home or business is an investment.
 If your construction project does not comply with Village codes, the value of your investment is reduced.
 Property insurers may not cover work done without permits and inspections.
 If you decide to sell a home or building that has had modifications without a permit, you may be required to make costly repairs.
 Also, by following code guidelines, the completed project will meet minimum standards of safety and will be less likely to cause injury to you, your family, your friends or future owners.